trotzig/react-available-times/README.md

 - `onCalendarSelected`: a function called when the user is changing the filtering of calendars.
 Useful if you want to lazy-load a set of events.
 Gets called with a list of the calendar ids currently selected.
+- `onWeekInit`: a function called when a new week is initialized.
+Useful if you want to lazy-load events.
+Gets called with an object containing `start` and `end` dates of the week being initialized.
 - `initialSelections`: an array of pre-filled selections.
 Each object in the array needs a `start` and an `end` date.
 - `events`: calendar events, usually pulled from a different source (e.g. a